OTHER LANE FAMILIES

 Margaret Lane & Mary Anne Lane who came to Australia and married the Gleeson Brothers were Grandchildren.

 It is believed this is the farm listed as House 8 below in the 1901 Census for Srawickeen (Cappavilla, Clare).

 The Thomas Lane's listed on the Headstone are believed to be Thomas Lane (Mulqueeney) and Thomas Lane (Moloney) who both occupied farms Shravokee and Mt.
 O'Donnell in the Griffiths Valuation of 1855.

-The Patrick Lane listed is probably Pat Lane of Quinpool listed below.
+The Patrick Lane listed on the headstone would be Pat Lane of Quinpool listed below.

 Electoral Registry for Cloonlara 1870.showing various Lane holdings in Shravokee and Quinpool.

 The obituary Of Patrick Lane, in the Limerick

 Chronicle, who died in 1905, aged 95 links together three Lane families who resided in

 (Quinpool), Dunnaman (Donaman) Parteen and Rivers (Ballyvarra) all of which are very close to